 A few years ago, I set off on a fabulous girls trip to Paris and the South of France with my mother and sister.
 It was the first time in that we had ever traveled together without other family members and we had a wonderful, memorable time.
 It was also quite nostalgic for me to return to two incredible cities, Paris and Marseille, where my true passion for travel and adventure bloomed.
 I spent a semester studying abroad in Paris and the following summer living in Marseille.
 Although I have been back to Paris many times, it was my first visit back to Marseille in almost 20 years.
 So much had changed yet so much also had remained the same.

-“Not all those who wander are lost.” – J.R.R.
-Tolkien, The Fellowship of the Ring After visiting lovely Lourmarin, our next stop on our tour of the perched villages of Luberon was beautiful Bonnieux.
+One of the highlights of our time in France together was a day trip to visit the spectacular perched villages of Luberon.
+Each village we visited was more beautiful than the last and one of my favorites by far is Bonnieux.
 Perched high above the lush valley of Luberon affording a spectacular panoramic view of vineyards, orchards and medieval villages, sits the village of Bonnieux.
 Dating back to before Roman times, this picturesque Provencal town is a wonderful place to explore for its simple beauty, tranquility and quintessential Frenchness.

 Perhaps what I loved most about Bonnieux is its charming architecture.
 The terra-cotta tiled rooftops, the colorful painted windows and the playful charm of Bonnieux made me smile.
 In light of today’s photo challenge, and my latest desire to explore new techniques to photography, I have reworked a series of my photos from this lovely town using the Painterly feature on PhotoMatrix.